How is Sickle Cell Disease Treated?

 - To make an appointment, call 206-987-7402.

 We help our patients keep getting the care they need as they become adults.
-We work to make sure there is a smooth transition to the adult sickle cell clinic at the Seattle Cancer Care Alliance.
+We work to make sure there is a smooth transition to the adult sickle cell clinic at the Fred Hutchinson Cancer Center.

 Sickle cell disease research and advocacy to improve outcomes